 Highly lethal viruses like SARS and Ebola tend to burn themselves out, leaving no one alive to spread them.
-Covid-19 viruses don't kill everyone, so they keep on spreading.

-But a virus that kills only a fraction of its victims can perpetuate itself indefinitely.
-One 2014 study found that the virus causing mouth sores has been with human beings for millions of years.
+But a germ that's merely annoying can perpetuate itself indefinitely.
+One 2014 study found that the virus causing mouth sores has been with the human beings for millions of years.